 - General Community Use

 This is to be in accordance with the categorisation guidelines under the Local Government (General) Regulation 2021.
 Multiple categories can apply to an individual park or reserve and these are identified in maps within a plan of management.
+These guidelines are detailed in the ‘Community Land Categorisation Public Hearing Background Information' document.

 The Crown Land Management Act 2016 also required Council to assign initial land categories to Crown Land under its management based upon that which was most closely related to the purposes for which the land was dedicated or reserved.
 Multiple categories can be assigned to Crown Land with multiple reservation or dedication purposes.